Jahnavi1899/Document-Summarizer/README.md

 3. The user can ask any question related to the document uploaded using a chatbot.

 Technologies:
-1. Frontend - React js
+1. Frontend - React JS
 2. Backend - FastAPI
 3. AI - HuggingFace, Langchain

 References:
 1. DeepLearning.AI - LangChain Chat with Your Data